Cactus-Network/fd-cli/README.md

 export FD_CLI_WT_DB_PATH=/root/.cactus/mainnet/wallet/db/blockchain_wallet_v1_mainnet_<fingerprint>.sqlite

 # Set env var to launcher id of NFT plot.
+# Launcher ID: can be obtained using "chia plotnft show".
+(Convert to HASH via https://www.chiaexplorer.com/tools/address-puzzlehash-converter)
+# Or to find Launcher HASH, use "chia plotnft inspect -h"
+# Execute above command in Chia, as those values are the original NFT contract details, which do not exist in the forks
 export LAUNCHER_HASH=aaa0cbae497933a6c029a3819759fe148829dfde0316cb0512ccad23edce6aaa

 # Set env var to pool_contract_address.
+# POOL_CONTRACT_ADDRESS: can be obtained using "chia plotnft show"
+# Execute above command in Chia, as those values are the original NFT contract details, which do not exist in the forks
 export POOL_CONTRACT_ADDRESS=xch13rht0xz4tpdqfq08e3dk20kewg9cjj3pw0wwjf7vay8whlxn7ppqapeqhz

 fd-cli nft-recover \